aosabook/500lines/web-server/web-server.markdown

 but it exposes a lot of plumbing that most people never want to care about.
 Instead,
 we recommend using the [Requests](https://pypi.python.org/pypi/requests) library.
-Here's an example that uses it to download a page from our web site:
+Here's an example that uses it to download a page from the AOSA book site:

 ```python
 import requests